shivansh-jain-e2e/tir-samples/inference/tensorRT-LLM/readme.md

 ### Steps
 - Create TensorRT LLM Engine
-- Upload the engine to TIR Model Repository
+- Upload the engine to TIR Model Repository using TIR SDK (steps provided in the TIR dashboard)
 - Launch a Model Endpoint for the repository (created in step 2)

 ### Building an engine